tangmf/Assignment2/README.md

 * options feature, where the user can customize the range, lot type, and availability of the search function to better suit their needs.

 ## [4] Testing

 1. Find out directions from Map
 - i.
 Go to "Map" page (homepage)
 - ii.
 User needs to allow site to access location.
 If the website does not have access to the location, there will be a message.
 - iii.
 Mapbox map is displayed, where user can input 2 locations, starting point and destination.
 - iv.
 When the 2 locations are entered and confirmed, mapbox api generates route.
-Directions will be displayed on the right.
+Directions will be displayed on the left.

 2. Find nearest carparks
 - i.
 Go to "Find parking page" via navbar
 - ii.
 User needs to allow site to access location.
 If the website does not have access to the location, there will be a message.
 - iii.
 Table of nearest carparks should be generated, along with a mapbox map with current location marked, and nearby carparks marked, with popups of each carpark.
 - iv.
-User can press "More options" button, which will show a bunch of settings for the user to change; range, lot type and lot availability
+User can press settings button, which will show a bunch of settings for the user to change; range, lot type and lot availability
 - v.
-Upon pressing "Search", table and map will generate new set of nearby carparks according to what the user had specified in the "More options" section.
+Upon pressing "Search", table and map will generate new set of nearby carparks according to what the user had specified in the "Options" section.
 - vi.
 If website is trying to access API, loading text will be shown.
 Loading text disappears after accessing API and displaying the new output.

+3. Search for carpark

+- i.
+Go to "Search" page via navbar
+- ii.
+Enter in keywords in textbox
+- iii.
+Click settings button to customize search
+- iv.
+After customizing search, click "Search" button
+- v.
+Loading text pops up.
+After loading (accessing the API), results are outputted on the table.

 ## [5] Technologies used